True Amazing Dreams Appear!

 filler@godaddy.com

 "Those who know, do.
 Those who understand, teach."
 This statement is attributed to Lee Shulman, an American educational psychologist.
-From my years in education, this phrase rings true!

 My passion is teaching.
 My paternal grandfather was a teacher, my maternal grandmother was a teacher, my father was a teacher and my mother still teaches.